NALTP/Rules/README.md

         - (2) If a team selects a player from the waiver wire they will be pushed to the back of the order.
         - (3) Free Agents who go unclaimed in free agency will be auto-assigned to a team.
         - (4) If multiple claims are received from a single team, only the most recent submission will be considered valid.
 It is the responsibility of the Captain to fill the form out properly.
-      - (iii) Additional free agency periods
+      - (iii) Additional free agency periods:
         - (1) Bidding will continue to be determined by a waiver wire and follow the same processes as the primary free agency period.
           - (aa) The waiver wire will not reset and will carry over from the results of the primary free agency period.
-    - (d) Free agency player eligibility
+    - (d) Free agency player eligibility :
-      - (i) Primary free agency period
+      - (i) Primary free agency period:
         - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.
         - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC.
           - (aa) A true rookie is defined as any player with fewer than 110 minutes played in any official North American Capture the Flag league.